rgferreira/Getting-and-Cleaning-Data/CodeBook.md

 Data transformations
 --------------------
 The Feature Selection is, first, limited (and thus, filtered) to the mean() and std() features.
-That means keeping 86 of the existing 561 features, as you can see in the *features.txt* file.
+That means keeping only 86 of the existing 561 features, as you can see in the *features.txt* file.

 The following characters are removed from the original feature labels:
 - '-'
 - '('
 - ')'

+The *test* and *train* samples are merged into one data frame alone.
+The activity label and the subject are added as two additional variables (originally #562 and #563 in the script) so that we can, finally, agrregate all the means and std variables selected from the previous Feature Selection.

+The result is a final tidy data set that has 180 observations (30 subjects by 6 activities) and 88 variables (86 variables from the initial Feature Selection, plus the activity and subject variables).